MiraStrateva/warehouse-management-system/README.md

 - Historic Operations: Retrieve a historical list of imports and exports based on specific period and/or warehouses.
 - User Management: Manage the users of the system by registering users.
 - Authorization: The API is protected by a JWT token.
 The token can be obtained by calling the login mutation.
 The token is valid for 1 hour.
 The token is required to perform import/export operations.
+- Partially implemented tests: The project includes some unit tests for the warehouse service and repository.

 ## Installation